BSkyB shareholder calls for independent chair

-LONDON Nov 29 BSkyB shareholder Standard Life Investments told the company it would like to see an independent chairman at the satellite broadcaster.
+LONDON BSkyB BSY.L shareholder Standard Life Investments told the company it would like to see an independent chairman at the satellite broadcaster.

 Standard Life Investments, a top 30 shareholder in the company, is planning to vote against current chairman James Murdoch's re-election, the fund manager's head of corporate governance Guy Jubb said at BSkyB's annual general meeting on Tuesday.